Capstone-Projects-2020-Fall/WhatIsThis_Frontend/README.md

 If there is any confusion, see the link above, or talk to the team leader.

 If you need a refresher on git, there is a good cheatsheet [here](https://www.atlassian.com/git/tutorials/atlassian-git-cheatsheet).

+## For Milestone Demo 1
+* First run the command: `expo install expo-google-sign-in`
+* Then run the command: `yarn add react-navigation`
+* Then run the command: `yarn add react-navigation-stack @react-native-community/masked-view react-native-safe-area-context`